 Bubble wrap and packing paper – your first line of defence

-How to use them effectively:
+Here’s how to use them well:

 General purpose bubble wrap, made from small bubbles.